Whether you’re new in town or just new to transit, this important information will have you on your way in no time.

 - Be sure to have your fare ready before paying to help minimize delays.
 Pay in exact change – neither our operators nor our fareboxes give change.

 - At certain light rail stations you may be required to pay at an off-board fare booth, often during peak hours.

 - If paying in cash, make sure your bills are as flat as possible.
 Insert one bill or coin at a time into the farebox.
 Our fareboxes accept nickels, dimes, quarters and dollar coins as well as $1, $5, $10 and $20 bills.

 - Take an available seat and watch for your stop.
 Major stops will also be announced by the operator or annunciator.
 If you’re not sure where you will need to get off, ask the vehicle operator for help.

-- On the T, two-car trains are operated during peak hours Monday through Friday and during special events.
+- On light rail vehicles, two-car trains are operated during peak hours Monday through Friday and during special events.
 The rear car does not have an operator and opens its doors only at certain high-platform stations.
 Only enter the second car if you are exiting at one of the following stations: